Negative Capability (album): Critical reception

 Negative Capability was met with "universal acclaim" reviews from critics.
 At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, this release received an average score of 88 based on 14 reviews.

+The Guardian gave the album a five star review, calling it "a masterly meditation on ageing and death."
+Comparing the record with the late work of Johnny Cash and Leonard Cohen, the review noted that "Negative Capability really does belong in such exalted company."

 Writing for AllMusic, Mark Deming explained: "The performance on Negative Capability comes from a vocalist who has learned a lot more about love, heartache, and the good and bad places that fate can take you than the 18-year-old ever imagined she could know.
 It's more than a little rueful, but also full of hard-won wisdom, and the rough edges of her voice only add to the resonance of the performance."
-Cameron Cook of Crack Magazine wrote: "On her 21st solo album Negative Capability, her husky voice grazes atop a pruned collection of 10 songs, some new, some revisited, but all bearing her trademark haunting aura."
+Cameron Cook of Crack wrote: "On her 21st solo album Negative Capability, her husky voice grazes atop a pruned collection of 10 songs, some new, some revisited, but all bearing her trademark haunting aura."
 Mark Beaumont of NME said: "Marianne husks in a last love letter to old friends and lovers.
 It doesn’t define ‘Negative Capability’, however; the record might read like a last testament, but it bristles with warmth and life, a 40-minute reason to stay positive."